 You should also bear in mind that different demographics of people are likely to have different spending patterns.
 This will quickly become apparent when you get to the show, but by then it is often too late.
-Any trader that has worked at dance music events will tell you that the kids are often more interested in eating pills than food, but that they go through bottled water like you wouldn’t believe.
 You need to understand what type of people will be going to the show, if they will want to buy your food and how much they will buy.

 3. Don’t gamble what you can’t afford

 If you can’t afford to lose the money, then you can’t afford to do the show.

 If you can’t afford to buy stock for your second event until you have made a profit at the first, then you are gambling at a level beyond your means and could find yourself out of business after only a couple of shows.